ElektraInitiative/PermaplanT/e2e/ReadMe.md

 ### Before we start

-- Be consistent.
+- Be consistent and minimalistic.
+- Every test should be independant from other tests (concurrency).
+- Name inputs on the page SUT (System under Test).
-- Use the same vocabulary as playwright(click, visible, etc.)
+- Use the same vocabulary as playwright (click, visible, etc.)
 - Avoid using mutiple different verbs for the same actions, keep your vocabulary small and precise.
-- Be minimalistic.

 ### A typical workflow